Hi! what is basic hay @ grain information?

 For example, a lot of people believe that beet pulp is a high-sugar feed, but that is false.

 Beet pulp is the product left over after sugar beets are processed, therefore the sugar has been extracted from the beet pulp.
-Also, it has been said that if you do not soak your horse’s beet pulp, it will expand in the horse’s stomach and explode.
+There people that said if you do not soak your horse’s beet pulp, it will expand in the horse’s stomach and explode.
 This is false.

 Another debate on beet pulp is that horses are more at risk for choking.
 Called>Esophageal Obstruction.